jamescarson3/ctls2017/docs/intro_to_hpc_05.md

 date

 module list
-module load boost
 module load autodock_vina
 module list

+cd data/
-vina --config data/configuration_file.txt --out results/output_ligands.pdbqt
+vina --config configuration_file.txt --out ../results/output_ligands.pdbqt

 echo "ending at:"
 date
 ```

-The way this job is configured, it will print a starting date and time, load the appropriate modules, run `autodock_vina`, writing output to the `results/` directory, then print the ending date and time.
+The way this job is configured, it will print a starting date and time, load the appropriate modules, run `autodock_vina`, write output to the `results/` directory, then print the ending date and time.
 Keep an eye on the `results/` directory for output.

-The `boost` module is a depdendency for `autodock_vina`, so it must be loaded first.
-Once that is done, save and quit the file.
-Submit a job to the queue using the `sbatch` command`:
+Once you have filled in the job description, save and quit the file.
+Submit the job to the queue using the `sbatch` command`:
 ```
 $ sbatch job.slurm
 ```